pbjorklund/pbjorklundblog/content/posts/experiments.md

 ---
-title: "Balancing Experimentation and Best Practices"
+title: Balancing Experimentation and Best Practices
+authors:
+  - Patrik Björklund
 share: true
-date: 2023-08-06 16:15
+date: 2023-08-06 16:15:00
-summary: "Learn how to balance continuous experimentation with established best practices."
+summary: Learn how to balance continuous experimentation with established best practices.
-keywords: ['business']
+tags:
+  - business
 ---

 ## Introduction
 There is a constant push for innovation and improvement.